 You’ve probably gone through hard times in the past.
 “Look back at the times you struggled.
 How did you get through it?
 Who was supportive?
 What good advice did you get?”
 Posey says.
 “Remember that you’re resilient.
 Draw on those skills to get through the day.”

-You’ve heard it before: Eat healthy, exercise, get plenty of sleep, don’t drink too much.
+You’ve heard it before: Eat healthy, exercise, get plenty of sleep and don’t drink too much.
 But it really does make a difference in how you feel.
 If you’re still using the pandemic as an excuse to indulge (Why not eat this whole carton of ice cream?
 It’s a pandemic!), it might be time to try a new strategy.

 Just because you can wear pajamas all day and take lunchtime naps doesn’t mean you should.
 “Routines are good for you,” Posey says.
 “You might need to map out a healthy eating plan, set a regular bedtime and schedule a 30-minute walk each day.”